cristian-5/Spin/Documentation/Variables.md

-A value parameter comes into existence upon invocation of the function member (method, instance constructor, accessor, or operator) or anonymous function to which the parameter belongs, and is initialized with the value of the argument given in the invocation.
+A value parameter comes into existence upon invocation of the function member (method, instance constructor, accessor, or operator) or anonymous function to which the parameter belongs, and is initialised with the value of the argument given in the invocation.
 A value parameter normally ceases to exist upon return of the function member or anonymous function.
 However, if the value parameter is captured by an anonymous